monsoonmaelstrom/book2/book2.md

 “We clearly have different definitions of ‘lucky,’” I tell him drily.

 “What’s wrong with taking a ship?”
-Liam asks.
+Liam queries.

 “I’m sorry, have you even *met* Hazel?”
 Alex questions him.
 “Is there any place more boring than a ship in the middle of the ocean?
 Even I’m going to be losing my mind after a couple of days.”

-“By the end of the trip,” Davy tells Liam seriously, “you’re going to want to strangle both of them.
+“By the end of the trip,” Davy informs Liam seriously, “you’re going to want to strangle both of them.
 They will be so desperately annoying you’ll want to spend at least a week avoiding them.”

 I want to tell him to shut up, but I know he’s right.
 Right now, just the thought of having to be on a ship for that long is making my skin crawl and my mind bounce around frantically.

 “I think I’d rather go back through the pass.”

-“No,” Liam says with a look approaching horror on his face as he looks at me.
+“No,” Liam blurts out, with a look approaching horror on his face as he stares at me.
 “We’re not doing that again.
 Ever, I hope.”

 “Okay,” I agree, because as bad as the pass was for me, I think it might have been worse for him.
 “I’m sorry I didn’t get the chance to talk to you first about calling her bluff.
 I was trying to find you so we could talk about it, but then, well.
 You know.”